NewcastleRSE-Training/intro-to-python/question_sheets/da_vinci_questions.md

 ### 4.3 Grouping and aggregating
 a.
-What is the mean page count for books by Alibizzi?
+What is the mean page count for books by Albizzi?
 Hint: begin by creating data that is grouped by author (the 'Name' column).
 b.
 What is the mean page count for books grouped by publishing location and date?

 ### 4.4 Conditional selections